Aleksandr-Myslivchik/test-task/README.md

 npm install
 ```

-then use to run in production mode
+then use this command to create build in production mode

 ```bash
 npm run build
 ```

-or run it in development mode
+or build it in development mode

 ```bash
 npm run dev